ICREE8/the-super-tiny-compiler/README.md

 Awesome!
 Head on over to the [the-super-tiny-compiler.js](the-super-tiny-compiler.js) file.

+### Remember!! translation process happens in several key stages:

+- Lexical analysis (scanning): Breaks down the Super Tiny code into meaningful chunks like keywords (e.g., "add", "subtract"), numbers, and operators (+, -).
+- Syntax analysis (parsing): Checks if the chunks of code are arranged in a grammatically correct way according to the rules of the Super Tiny language.
+- Code generation: Translates the parsed code into machine code or some other intermediate representation that the computer can execute.

 ### I'm back, that didn't make sense

 Ouch, I'm really sorry.
 Let me know how it can be improved.